Fiji Islands Location

 Tied with Taveuni as the third largest island in the archipelago (with an area of 409 sq km) is Kadavu, which lies to the south of Viti Levu.
-It is a centre of traditional Fijian culture and not often seen by tourists.
+It is a center of traditional Fijian culture and not often seen by tourists.

 All of the remaining islands of Fiji are small and are divided into two main groups, Lomaiviti and Lau.
 Lomaiviti translates as ‘middle’ or central Fiji, which describes exactly where this island group is on the map.